ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/1_new-microscope-app/_index.md

 In particular, the folder contains:

 1. A subfolder `ScopeFoundryHW` containing hardware control code.
-There must be at least one file, typically ending with `_hw.py`, that contains a subclass of type `ScopeFoundry.HardwareComponent`.
+There must be at least one file, typically ending in `_hw.py`, that contains a subclass of type `ScopeFoundry.HardwareComponent`.

 2. A subfolder `measurements` containing files with `ScopeFoundry.Measurement` subclasses.
 However, measurements that are associated with just one Hardware component are sometimes placed directly in the resp.
 ScopeFoundryHW (here`company1_model1_readout.py`).

-3. `*_app`:  A file where the app is defined and where  `Measurement` and `HardwareComponent` are added.
+3. A main file, here `fancy_app.py`.
 This is the file that gets run at start-up, i.e. is the entry point to your application.
+That file contains a  `ScopeFoundry.BaseMicroscopeApp`  subclass that *composes* subclasses of Measurements and HardwareComponenets.

 The optional `docs` and `*_docs` folders will be generated - see [Document your Components](/docs/30_tips-and-tricks/document-your-components/ ).